JuliaPy/SymPy.jl/README.md

 The object `x` we create is of type `Sym`, a simple proxy for the underlying `PyObject`.
 We then overload the familiar math functions so that working with symbolic expressions can use natural `julia` idioms.
-The `N` function is used to convert a symbolic numeric expression into a numeric value within `Julia`.
+The final result is here is a symbolic value of `0`, which prints as `0` and not `PyObject 0`.
+To convert it into a numeric value within `Julia`, the `N` function may be used, which acts like the `float` call, only attempts to preserve the variable type.

 However, for some tasks the `PyCall` interface is still needed, as only a portion of the `SymPy` interface is exposed.
 To call an